 We have a large number of faculty who contribute to this interdisciplinary major, so course offerings vary widely each year.

-We do not pressure students to do double majors, but many of our majors choose to do so.
+We do not pressure students to complete double majors, but many of our majors choose to do so.
 It is a possibility worth considering.
-The Medieval Studies major or minor combines well with many other fields: studio art, art history, history, anthropology, English, French, German, philosophy, computer science, even biology, etc. A double major can greatly deepen your understanding of art, history, literature, and culture.
+The Medieval Studies major or minor combines well with many other fields: studio art, art history, history, anthropology, English, French, German, philosophy, computer science, or even biology, etc. A double major can greatly deepen your understanding of art, history, literature, and culture.
 It can also make you attractive to graduate schools and employers.